Medically reviewed by Dr. Julie Graves, MD, MPH, PhD on January 13, 2020

 Most antibiotics have no proven effects on hormonal birth control and will not increase your chances of getting pregnant if you have sex during treatment.
 Commonly prescribed antibiotics that are safe to take while on birth control include:

-- Ampicillin, for treating bladder infections, pneumonia, gonorrhea, and more.
+- Ampicillin, for treating bladder infections, pneumonia, and more.

 - Cephalexin, for treating upper respiratory, ear, skin, urinary tract, and bone infections.

-- Ciprofloxacin, for treating skin, respiratory, joint, and urinary tract infections, as well as gonorrhea.
+- Ciprofloxacin, for treating skin, respiratory, joint, and urinary tract infections.

 - Clarithromycin, for treating bacterial skin and respiratory infections.